Mindless Self Indulgence (usually shortened to MSI) is an American electronic band formed in New York City in 1997.

 - Several of the artists who did videos for them on If and You'll Rebel to Anything were involved with the side project's promotion.

 - Heck, for a non-Left Rights example: The opening and closing scenes of "Shut Me Up" were scored with a different loop from "Bullshit."

-- Camp Gay: Urine is known to mock this on stage, even though he fits the trope played straight occasionally too.
+- Camp Gay: Urine is known to make an affectionate mockery of this on stage, even though he fits the trope played straight occasionally too.

 - Cluster F-Bomb: Earlier stuff especially.

-- Eye Scream: 32 bit Sega Genesis-style eye gouging in the video for "Personal Jesus".
+- Eye Scream: 32 bit Sega Genesis-style eye gouging in the video for their cover of "Personal Jesus".

 - Exactly What It Says on the Tin: At least according to them.

 - Extreme Omnisexual :Jimmy Urine himself.
 When asked about sexuality once, he made a comment about not caring what revs his engine, be it a man, a woman, or a chicken.
 In a different interview: